Spectral Subsampling MCMC for Stationary Multivariate Time Series with Applications to Vector ARTFIMA Processes: Applications

 The squared coherence

 measures the linear correlation between the pair of time series $X_{it}$ and $X_{jt}$ at frequency $\omega$.
 Expressing the complex-valued cross spectral density $f_{ij}(\omega)$ in polar form as where the phase spectrum measures the time shift of the signal at frequency $\omega$, the \emph{time delay} from variable $X_{it}$ to variable $X_{jt}$ is measured by $-\varphi_{ij}(\omega)/\omega$ \citep{wei1990time}.
+See \citet{geweke1982measurement} and \citet{ashby2019statistical} for connections between these frequency based measures of linear association and direction, and cross-correlation functions and Granger causality measures in the time domain.

-Figures \ref{fig:WaterVelocityCoherence}-\ref{fig:SthlmPollutionCoherence} plot the posterior distribution of these spectral density matrix quantities for the three datasets.
+Figure \ref{fig:WaterVelocityCoherence} plots the posterior distribution of these spectral density matrix quantities for the Water velocity dataset.
+The figure shows the marginal spectral densities (graphs on the diagonal) of each time series, squared coherence (above diagonal) and phase/time delay (below diagonal).
 Each figure displays the posterior mean and $95\%$ credible intervals from spectral subsampling MCMC as lines.
 The $95\%$ credible intervals from MCMC on the Whittle posterior based on the full dataset is shown as shaded regions.
-As expected from the parameter posteriors in Figures \ref{fig:WaterVelocityKDEartfima11}-\ref{fig:SthlmPollutionKDEartfima20}, we again see that subsampling gives virtually no distortion with respect to the Whittle posterior on the full dataset.
-There is substantial coherence between the series at low frequencies for all datasets.
+As expected from the previously shown parameter posteriors, we again see that subsampling gives virtually no distortion with respect to the Whittle posterior on the full dataset.
+The same is true for the temperature data; see Figure \ref{fig:SwedTempCoherence} in Appendix \ref{app:additionalresults}.

-The interpretation of the lag delay is most clear in systems without feedback loops.
-This is likely to be the case only in the Water velocity data where the Bay City location ($x_2$) is located downstreams of the Saginaw location ($x_1$).
-The bottom left graph in Figure \ref{fig:WaterVelocityCoherence} shows that Bay City indeed lags Saginaw by between $60$ ($5\cdot 12~\mathrm{minutes}$) and $240$ ($20\cdot 12~\mathrm{minutes}$) minutes, depending on frequency.
+The interpretation of the lag delay is clearest in systems without feedback loops.
+This is likely to be the case only in the Water velocity data where the Denver River location ($x_2$) is located downstreams of the St Clair River location ($x_1$).
+The top right graph in Figure \ref{fig:WaterVelocityCoherence} shows, however, that there is essentially no coherence between the two locations at any frequency, so the lag delay is insignificant.
+This is most probably because the two locations are quite far apart (approx $100$ kilometers) and separated by Lake St Clair.
+The VARMA(1,1) model fitted in the next subsection picks up a sizeable coherence only at the very lowest frequencies and a positive delay at those frequencies (see Figure \ref{fig:WaterVelocityCoherenceVarma}), which is the expected sign since Denver River is downstream of St Clair River.